ombremad/ombremad/README.md

 # Hello.
 I'm an  iOS App Developer

 ## Nitty & gritty
-- 🌱 I’m **currently learning Swift/SwiftUI** to become a full-fledged iOS Developer.
+- 🌱 I’m **currently learning Swift/SwiftUI and more** to become a full-fledged iOS Developer.
   - 👩🏻‍💻 at Apple Foundation Program Advanced
   - 📍 in Montreuil, France
   - ⌚️ full-time training (until December 2025)